documentationfor yFiles for HTML 3.0.0.1

 Intersections

-• Reroute edges that intersect other items, excluding source and target node (see Example Code)
+• Reroute edges that intersect other items, excluding source and target nodes (see Example Code).

 // create the intersection algorithm and let it consider all item types